 I must go to meet my fate.

 There lays the chalice of immortality.

 Drink, Maiden, Drink.

 “Come walk with me”,

-As light as the fluff of a dandelion ready to
+as light as the fluff of a dandelion

 Awe-struck, I hesitated to follow.